 These tips are the best practices for strong, clear writing—things you may already know as a professional at your craft.
 However, it’s worth a reminder: doing them consistently will reduce costs and time during the localization process and add value to every word you write when globalizing your content.

-Lastly, related to writing for loc is the concept of pre-editing.
+Lastly, related to writing for localization is the concept of pre-editing.
 A editor performs this review pass on content that has already been written.
 Check out our blog post on pre-editing here.